-4 Yoga Moves to Strengthen Your Core and Pelvic Floor
+4 Beginner Yoga Moves to Strengthen Your Core and Pelvic Floor

-Yoga is an all-star for building flexibility and strength, and that includes the muscles in your pelvic floor.
-“Doing poses that engage the pelvic floor and the muscles surrounding it can help those muscles better support the organs in the pelvic area, including the bladder,” explains Kristin McGee, Peloton yoga instructor.
+Yoga is an all-star for building flexibility and strength, including the muscles in your pelvic floor.
+“Doing poses that engage the pelvic floor and the muscles surrounding it can help those muscles better support the organs in the pelvic area, including the bladder,” explains Kristin McGee, a Peloton yoga instructor.
 And that can mean a lower risk of embarrassing symptoms like leaking.
-In fact, research has shown that women enrolled in a yoga program designed to strengthen pelvic muscles had a 70 percent decrease in symptoms of stress incontinence.
+In fact, research has shown that women enrolled in a yoga program designed to strengthen pelvic muscles had a 70% decrease in symptoms of stress incontinence.

 Lie flat on your back with your feet hip-width apart, facing forward, arms at your sides, palms down.
 Bend your knees.
-Inhale, then as you exhale lift your hips, pressing into your feet.
+Inhale, then as you exhale, lift your hips, pressing into your feet.
 Keep your thighs and feet parallel.
-You can squeeze a yoga block between your thighs to activate the adductors (upper thighs), which also support the pelvic floor and core.
-Repeat 3–5 times.
+You can squeeze a yoga block between your thighs to activate the adductors (upper thighs), supporting the pelvic floor and core.
+Repeat 3 to 5 times.

 Position yourself on your hands and knees with your hands under your shoulders and your knees under your hips.
-Inhale and lift your chest, head, and ‘sitting/sits bones’ so the of your middle back dips in like a hammock.
+Inhale and lift your chest, head, and ‘sitting/sits bones’ so that your middle back dips in like a hammock.
 Focus on relaxing your pelvic area.
 As you exhale, round your back, lifting your abs.
 Feel your pelvic floor muscles lift as you bring your chest to your chin, rounding your back like a cat.
-Repeat the cow/cat sequence 8–10 times.
+Repeat the cow/cat sequence 8 to 10 times.

 3. Goddess Squat

 Stand with your feet a little wider than hip-width apart toes turned out.
-Bend your knees so they go a bit over your ankles.
-(Make sure they don’t roll in).
+Bend your knees, so they go a bit over your ankles.
+(Make sure they don’t roll in.)
 Engage your outer hips, buttocks, and inner thighs, which help and support the abs and pelvic floor muscles.
-Inhale, hold for 5–8 counts, focusing on lifting pelvic floor muscles on the exhale.
-Return to a standing position and repeat the squat 2–3 times.
+Inhale, hold for 5 to 8 counts, focusing on lifting pelvic floor muscles on the exhale.
+Return to a standing position and repeat the squat 2 to 3 times.

 4. Mountain Pose